Skip to main content

 When to Use

-• Object creation requires validation across multiple fields
+• Object creation requires cross-field validation (e.g., startDate must be before endDate).

 How It Works